 The team at Polaris Spine & Neurosurgery Center takes a conservative approach to treating back and neck pain.
 Still, sometimes, surgery is the best option to relieve your pain and restore your mobility.
-The expert surgeons offer disc replacement procedures that replace worn or damaged discs so you can return to a life free from debilitating back pain.
-With locations in Sandy Springs, College Park, and Johns Creek, Georgia, the practice performs minimally invasive disc replacement using the ExcelsiusGPS® Globus robotic surgery system.
+The expert surgeon offer disc replacement procedures that replace worn or damaged discs so you can return to a life free from debilitating back pain.
+Located in Atlanta, Georgia, the practice performs minimally invasive disc replacement using the ExcelsiusGPS® Globus robotic surgery system.
 To learn more about artificial disc replacement surgery, call today or schedule a consultation online.

 Spinal discs are soft tissue structures that cushion the space between each individual vertebra in your spine.
 Discs have a strong, fibrous outer ring called the annulus, and a softer interior layer known as the nucleus.

 When discs become severely damaged, they sometimes need to be surgically removed.
 Artificial disc replacement is a procedure in which a prosthetic device is used to replace a natural disc.